BiBiServ/bibigrid/documentation/markdown/features/configuration.md

   - type: de.NBI tiny
     image: Ubuntu 22.04 LTS (2022-10-14)
     count: 2
-    onDemand: True # optional only on master cloud for now.
+    onDemand: True # optional only on master cloud for now and only for workers.
 Default True.
     partitions: # optional.
 Always adds "all" and the cloud identifier as partitions
       - small
       - onDemand